telosnetwork/telos-decide/docs/ContractAPI.md

 Changes the max supply of a treasury.

-- `new_max_supply` is the new max supply to set.
+- asset `new_max_supply`: the new max supply to set.

-- `memo` is a memo describing the max supply mutation.
+- string `memo`: a memo describing the max supply mutation.

 ```
 cleos push action trailservice mutatemax '["500.00 TEST", "test mutate max"]' -p manager